aleksandrajh/CI_PP3_Connect4/README.md

 - [Visual Studio Code (VSCode)](https://code.visualstudio.com/)
 VSCode was used to write the project code using Code Institute template

 ### Libraries

-- The [colorama](https://pypi.org/project/colorama/) module was used to add color to the terminal and enhance user experience -[email_validator](https://pypi.org/project/email-validator/) - used to validate user email input
+- [colorama](https://pypi.org/project/colorama/) - used to add color to the terminal and enhance user experience
+- [email_validator](https://pypi.org/project/email-validator/) - used to validate user email input
 - [gspread](https://docs.gspread.org/en/latest/) - used to add and manipulate data in my Google spreadsheet and to interact with Google APIs
 - os - used to clear terminal
 - random - used to alternate first player to start the game